My Hero Academia Manga Read

 • Is the My Hero Academia manga finished?
 No, the manga is still ongoing.

 • Is the manga better than the anime?
 Many fans believe the manga offers a richer and more detailed experience, exploring aspects of the story not fully covered in the anime.
-However, the anime is a well-executed adaptation and a great introduction to the world of MHA.
+That said, the anime is a well-executed adaptation and a great introduction to the world of MHA.

 • Where can I read the My Hero Academia manga legally?
 The official English translation of the manga is available through various digital platforms, as well as in print form through bookstores.